armin2080/Vocab-Buddy/README.md

 3. Include relevant log entries for bug reports
 4. Provide steps to reproduce problems

+### 🐛 Common Issues

+**"Word not recognized as German"**
+- Ensure you're entering actual German words
+- Try different spellings or word forms
+- Check that special characters are included (ä, ö, ü, ß)

+**"Not enough words for review"**
+- Add at least 5 words using `/add_word`
+- Each word must be confirmed and saved to your vocabulary

+**Bot not responding**
+- Check if the bot is online
+- Try `/start` to reinitialize your session
+- Contact support if issues persist

 ---

 **Happy Learning! 🎓📚**

-*Vocab Buddy - Making German vocabulary learning interactive and fun!*
+*Vocab Buddy - Making German vocabulary learning interactive, accurate, and fun!*